A sound process for admitting current partners and laterals

 The final step in the process includes a reconciliation of paid-in capital.
-Firms that keep a fixed capital account require partners to contribute based on ownership share.
+Firms that keep a fixed capital account require law partners to contribute based on ownership share.
 Rarely do we encounter law firms that require capital contributions based on some other method.
 In our prior post, the partners in our sample firm have agreed to maintain a $300,000 fixed capital account.
-The following table indicates the impact from P4's equity adjustment on each partner's capital account.
+The following table indicates the impact of P4's equity adjustment on each partner's capital account.

-Finally, firms that use debt instead of paid in capital may have a degree of difficulty increasing and decreasing guarantees with changes in equity.
+Finally, firms that use debt instead of paid-in capital may have a degree of difficulty increasing and decreasing guarantees with changes in equity.
 Banks are often reluctant to relinquish guarantees from more financially able partners.
 These instances require a degree of creativity to satisfy banking requirements and to apportion risk among the partners fairly.